Red Hot Catholic Love: Plot

 The parents of South Park are concerned when Father Maxi informs them about a catholic retreat for children.
 They hire a counselor to talk to the boys, who asks the children if Father Maxi had ever put something in their butt.
 Having never been abused by Father Maxi, the boys are baffled by the question.
 Eric Cartman explains that the counselor meant it could be possible that eating food through the rectum can cause defecation through the mouth.
 Kyle makes a bet for $20 that it will not work with Cartman.
 Meanwhile, the parents decide to become atheists, as the sexual molestation scandals have destroyed their faith in Catholicism.

 Cartman later defecates out of his mouth, winning the bet.
 He repeatedly boasts the fact to Kyle, who becomes increasingly angered by it.
 News of this spreads, and it is concluded nationwide that this method of eating is healthier than the traditional method.
 It is immediately adopted as the new method of eating.
-Eventually, Kyle loses his patience with Cartman's boasting and tells Cartman that he accepts the fact that he beat him fairly.
-Cartman is enraged and leaves the money behind as he storms off.
+Eventually, Kyle loses his patience with Cartman's boasting, but instead of snapping, he tells Cartman that he accepts the fact that he beat him fairly.
+Cartman is enraged and leaves the money behind as he storms off, much to Kyle’s relief.

 Meanwhile, Maxi decides he has to go to the Vatican to stop the molestation problem.
 Once there, he quickly find priests from all over the world are molesting children and claim they need to continue the practice to receive gratification.
 They claim the "Holy Document of Vatican Law" does not prohibit the behavior, so Maxi wants to change the canon law to outlaw sodomy.
 Maxi searches through the lower levels of the Vatican to find the Holy Document so he can change it.
 Returning with the Document, the Pope claims that they must first consult the "Queen Spider", the highest power within the Church, who declares that the Holy Document of Vatican Law cannot be changed.
-Angered by this, Maxi finally snaps and tears the Document in two.
+Though given a chance to change her mind, Maxi finally snaps and tears the Document in two.
+This results in all of Vatican City being destroyed.

-Maxi tells everyone that Catholicism is not about the Holy Document of Vatican Law, molestation, or Queen Spiders, but about being a good person.
+The parents are pleased when they hear this and watch the news with the boys.
+However, Maxi tells everyone that Catholicism is not about the Holy Document of Vatican Law, molestation, or Queen Spiders, but about being a good person.
 He says by clouding the moral lessons of the Bible with needless ceremony and so many literal translations, the Vatican has caused people to reject religion.
-The parents regain their faith in God, deciding to stop shoving food up their rectums and to start going to church again.
+The parents regain their faith in God, deciding to stop shoving food up their rectums and start going to church again.